 Word count is an important factor in deciding your page’s rank.
 The ideal word count is 1300-1500 words on a single web page.
 Studies say that a good word count boosts your ranking.
-These words are placed in the body in between
+These words are placed in the body in between or among hidden text.

 Marketing, SEO, or content curation should not take up much time, money, effort.
 However, the first crucial step is getting the SEO done.
 It is ideal to use a basic SEO approach, to begin with.
 Start by placing your primary keyword in Group A. Add a few secondary keywords in your preferred subheadings.

 Stick to the 1300-word count approach or look up your competitors’ pages to see the approach they have gone for.
 Finally, insert a few supporting keywords as well as utilize them as the silo posts.
 It is also necessary to focus on a content schedule.